Galleries.... Old CoventryNow and thenStoke, CoventryLichfield CathedralMy Family

 Hales Street and the Old Fire Station

 Now we can see what Hales Street used to look like before the war - 1933 in this photo - the year before the Fire Station gained another three bays.
 The old Hippodrome was still there - about to be demolished and replaced by a new theatre.
 (See my dad's page showing the New Hippodrome.)
-The old Fire Station was smaller then too, and behind that is the Holy Trinity Church School in Ford Street, (with the pointy roof) and further back, a row of shops in White Street, which all disappeared so the Ring Road could be built.
+The old Fire Station was smaller then too, and behind that is the Holy Trinity Church School in Ford Street, (with the pointy roof) and farther back, a row of shops in White Street, which all disappeared so the Ring Road could be built.

 Swanswell gate and the Old Fire Station in Hales Street in 1937